Fault Protection Layouts

 • Protection aligned with load criticality

-• Ability to support staged restoration after trips
+• Support for staged restoration following trips

 Documentation That Should Be Included

-• Updated single-line diagrams (with protection zones identified)
+• Updated single-line diagrams with identified protection zones

 • Protective device list and settings summary